 Section 1557: Anti-Discrimination Obligations

 Many physicians and medical offices that participate in Medicare and Medicaid will be required to comply with regulations associated with Section 1557 of the Affordable Care Act.
-Join MSMS Legal Counsel, Daniel J. Schulte, JD, of Kerr, Russell and Weber, PLC, to learn the key points physicians and medical offices must understand.
+Join MSMS Legal Counsel, Daniel J. Schulte, JD, of Kerr Russell, to learn the key points physicians and medical offices must understand.

 The webinar is free for MSMS member physicans and their staff members.